tds333/stdconfigparser/docu/description.rst

 for your needs write it for none programmer users in mind.
 Avoid deep nested structures and don't require knowledge from your users about dictionaries or lists and nested structures.
 Also not about how to format integer or strings in the syntax.
 Really, keep it simple.
-Every format listed above avoids this in one or another way.
+Every format listed above has shortcomings in one or another point.

 My configuration history (in short)